The emergence of passive galaxies in the early Universe

 The mass distributions of passive candidates and of the whole population in the redshift intervals used in the present analysis are shown in Fig.~\ref{fig:mdist}.

 While being very effective in selecting quiescent galaxies at high redshift, the adoption of ``top-hat'' models does not have a strong impact on stellar masses.
 This confirms the results of \cite{santini15}, who found that the stellar masses are stable against the choice of the SFH parameterization and differences in the metallicity/extinction/age parameter grid sampling.
+However, as we discussed in our previous work, while the stellar mass is on average a relatively stable parameter, it can vary for some peculiar sub-classes of objects for which a different SFH parameterization is necessary, such as passive galaxies at high redshift.

 Fig.~\ref{fig:tau_th} shows a comparison between stellar masses obtained with $\tau$-models and with ``top-hat'' models, for the whole population in the redshift range of interest (gray shaded histogram) and for the passive candidates (black open histogram).
-Despite being slightly skewed towards larger $M_\tau /M_{tophat}$ ratios ($<\log{M_\tau /M_{tophat}}>=0.06$ and 0.08 for the passive and global population, respectively), the distributions are peaked at unity, and the mean value is well within the standard deviation of the distribution (0.10 and 0.16, respectively).
+Despite being slightly skewed towards larger $M_\tau /M_{tophat}$ ratios ($<\log{M_\tau /M_{tophat}}>=0.06$ and 0.09 for the passive and global population, respectively), the distributions are peaked at unity, and the mean value is well within the standard deviation of the distribution (0.10 and 0.16, respectively).
 The latter is also smaller than the average error bar associated with the estimate of the stellar mass ($\sim$0.4 dex for the entire $M>10^9M_\odot$, $\sim$0.2 dex at $M>10^{10}M_\odot$).